stoneLeaf/timeflies-angular/README.md

 With that data, I could finally add dynamic charts to my layout.
 After some research and considering at first [ng2-charts](https://github.com/valor-software/ng2-charts), I ended up implementing [ngx-charts](https://github.com/swimlane/ngx-charts).
 To my delight, I was quickly able to configure its directive and easily shaped my data to fit its input.
 The application dashboard front page was now featuring a nice chart of the past 7 days activities.
 And the project page was displaying a chart of its past 30 days.
 Theses additions were really a *game changer* in terms of both usefulness and appearance.

+### Back and forth

+I encountered an interesting challenge while refactoring components.
+The project creation and project edition components both contained a very similar form in which only the submit button label differed.
+That was an obvious invitation to create a shared component so that if I were, for instance, to add a field to the project model, I would only have to add it in one place.

+The extraction of the form and logic was really easy.
+As [inputs](https://angular.io/api/core/Input), I firstly had the project, either blank for creation or filled for edition, which would be queried for initial values.
+I also had the submit button label, a simple string.
+As output, after passing client-side validation, the component would emit the new project to its parent component through an [EventEmitter](https://angular.io/api/core/EventEmitter).

+But that was not enough, as I also wanted the form to handle the case of a potential server-side error.
+That meant I had to figure out a way to transmit back asynchronously a potential message to the child form component and instruct it to allow a new submission.
+The solution I came up with was to pass, as a third input, an observable the child component would subscribe to in order to get the potential message and switch back from its waiting state.

+To sum up the data flow:

+- the model goes down from parent to child as an Input,
+- it goes back up as an event when submitted by the user and cleared by client-side validation ;
+- and then the parent can potentially ask the child for a new submission if a server-side error came up, through an asynchronous stream (observable).

+It could have been done in other ways, but I thought this one was satisfying and furthered my practice of reactive programming.

 ## License

 The social icons are from [Simple Icons](https://github.com/simple-icons/simple-icons) and under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).